 Members of the church are interested in a wide range of cross-cultural mission in various parts of the world.
 Formally, we support the following groups.

-David Young, a member of our church, was led to found the Albanian Evangelical Mission over 30 years ago.
+David Young, formerly a member of our church, was led to found the Albanian Evangelical Mission over 30 years ago.
 The Lord has blessed the work, despite difficult beginnings when the country’s dictator Enver Hoxha was in power.
 In 1991 the country was set free from communist oppression and the church grew rapidly.

-David has now retired; one of our members, Steve Neal, worked with AEM in Gjirokastër the south of the country engaged in evangelism and children/young people’s work.
+David has now retired; one of our former members, Steve Neal, worked with AEM in Gjirokastër the south of the country engaged in evangelism and children/young people’s work.
 We still have links with the Gjirokastër church, including visits to support the summer youth camps.

 Margaret Moore, of our church, and her husband Jim, had a lifetime career as missionaries with London City Mission.
 Their son Phil now works with LCM.
 He is responsible for training and mentoring new staff and those on short term programmes.